-I’ve always been a fan of reducing food waste, and I’m sure many of you are, too.
-Did you know that you can actually regrow some of your favorite fruits and vegetables from kitchen scraps?
-It’s a great way to save money on groceries and reduce the amount of food waste that ends up in landfills.
-But which food you can grow from scraps?
+I’ve always loved reducing food waste, and I’m sure many of you do too.
+Did you know you can regrow some of your favorite fruits and vegetables from kitchen scraps?
+It’s a fantastic way to save money on groceries and cut down on food waste in landfills.
+But which foods can you grow from scraps?
 Well, let me show you!

 Regrowing food from scraps is easier than you might think.
 All you need is a little bit of patience, some sunlight, and a container filled with water or soil.
 Not only is it a sustainable way to grow your own food, but it’s also a fun and educational activity to do with kids.
 Plus, it’s a great way to get more use out of your kitchen scraps before composting them.